Really Adds 'Ghost Nation' To Its #Freakend Lineup

 Tango, assisted by Jessica, was able to recreate this and caught the car moving across the landing on camera.
 Most paranormal shows would mark that down as a proof and investigate the phenomenon no further, but anyone who had a genuine interest in getting to the bottom of the activity would do exactly what the 'Ghost Nation' team did next and buy another remoter control car.

 The obvious thing to do is encourage the spirit to play with the new car.
 This would rule out a simple fault with the original car.
-Sadly we didn't see the team try this line of investigation, they simply used the new controller to see if it would effect the original car.
+Sadly we didn't see the team try this line of investigation, they simply used the new controller to see if it would affect the original car.
 However, the new car never did move on its own.

 Although the team did have some EMF meters and a REM-Pod, the rest of the investigation relied mostly on night vision cameras and the team's own senses.
 This allowed them to catch some unexplained shadows on camera.

-The team team did successfully debunk some of the reported phenomenon, including claims that batteries mysteriously drain.
+The team did successfully debunk some of the reported phenomenon, including claims that batteries mysteriously drain.
 They did this by placing a fully charged battery in the location for 48 hours and recorded its voltage before and after - it remained the same.

 The premise of the show being called in to help local amateur paranormal teams with their investigation was a nice touch, and it was good to see those amateur researchers getting involved in the investigation.
 Especially as the locations they were investigating are allegedly genuine recent hauntings, rather than hyped up famous haunted locations.

 Later in the series the team will help a couple who recently gained notoriety when their nanny-cam footage captured a ghostly shadow figure walking by their baby’s cot, a local team that captured possible shadow people moving throughout a notorious paranormal hotspot, and an investigator who is actually scratched by an unseen phantom.